Vladimir Durković

-Vladimir Durković (Serbian Cyrillic: Владимир Дурковић; 6 November 1937 – 22 June 1972) was a Serbian football defender.
+Vladimir Durković (Serbian Cyrillic: Владимир Дурковић; 6 November 1937 – 22 June 1972) was a Serbian footballer who played as a defender.
 He was part of the Yugoslav squad that won gold at the 1960 Summer Olympics.

-Career

 Club career

-Durković played with Red Star Belgrade until he was 28 at which point he moved abroad and made a name for himself with AS Saint-Étienne, winning three French League titles and the Coupe de France twice.
+Durković played with Red Star Belgrade until he was 28 at which point he moved abroad and made a name for himself with Saint-Étienne, winning three Ligue 1 titles and the Coupe de France twice.

 International career

 Capped 50 times by Yugoslavia between 1959 and 1966, Durković excelled as a 22-year-old at the first UEFA European Championship, offering defensive solidity and attacking penetration at right-back.
 Although Yugoslavia finished second in France, Durković won a gold medal at the Rome Olympics the following September.
 He also wore the number two shirt at the 1962 FIFA World Cup in Chile and was an ever-present as Yugoslavia eliminated former winners Uruguay and West Germany and finished fourth.
+His final international was a June 1966 friendly match against Bulgaria.